 Figure 1: The lawn mower development in S-curves

-From strategic development point of view, the objective of the first S-curve ‘make the work easier’ is not the today’s vision anymore.
-It has changed to ‘I want a nice tidy garden lawn, ideally without spending any work and money’.
+From strategic development point of view, the objective of the first S-curve ‘make the work easier’ has changed to ‘I want a nice tidy garden lawn, ideally without spending any work and money’.
 The robot is the first step into the red curve – reducing hand work.
-However, there could appear other solutions like genetic manipulated, or even artificial grass, or the very traditional solution to give the work to a gardener (in 1830 this could have been slaves – but this isn’t possible due to changed legal boundary conditions).
-Ideally, the tidy garden lawn should be achieved without cost for energy, equipment, and work time – this we could call the ideal, or ‘dream’ solution.
-In strategic development this is called the vision.
-The best solution could come as close as possible to the vision, even if we know it will never be possible to fulfil the vision completely.
+However, there could appear other more innovative solutions like genetic manipulated, or even artificial grass.
+The use of slaves isn’t possible due to changed legal boundary conditions.
+Ideally, the tidy garden lawn should be achieved without cost for energy, equipment, and work time – this we could call the vision, or ‘dream’ solution.
+The best solution could come as close as possible but will never fulfil the vision completely.

-In the development of nuclear reactors there has followed an evolutionary track of both the technical solution and the question the technology is trying to address.
-Thus we propose to address the future strategic development of nuclear reactors by moving to a new, more advanced s-curve to be able to define a new vision which is addressing the changed boundary conditions.
+The development of nuclear reactors has followed an evolutionary track of both the technical solution and the question the technology is trying to address.
+Thus, we propose to address the future strategic development of nuclear reactors by moving to a new, more advanced s-curve to be able to define a new vision which is addressing the changed boundary conditions.
+In the following chapters we will develop a long term strategy for the success of nuclear power starting with a very broad and general view on strategic development like in the excursion above.
+This is started by an analysis of the historic development and the analysis of the historic development objectives followed by applying tools of strategic development, to come up with a new, general vision and a possible mission.
+This analysis on a higher system level provides a more wide and systematic view than thinking in the level of the development of current project, “to look further into the future and capture a longer period of time which is indispensable for strategy development, a typical cybernetic approach is useful: the change of system levels” [2].
+To avoid the critics being dreamers, we have developed one example to prove the most challenging neutron physical feasibility of our proposal of operating a reactor on spent nuclear fuel.
+This example should not be seen as exclusive, it should motivate the community to develop several systems fulfilling the vision ideally even for different missions arising from different applications for nuclear reactors.
+What we propose here would be a significant progress compared to all current operational regimes of nuclear reactors.
+It is the ultimate step to use spent nuclear fuel directly without any prior reprocessing.
+The feasibility study is followed by a broad discussion of the consequences of our proposal, partly based on the simulation results, partly based on the specific opportunities of the proposed reactor system.
+We close with a view onto the challenges and the requests to make this proposal successful.

-2. The Development of Nuclear Reactor Technologies
+2. Development of Nuclear Reactor Technologies

+2.1 Historic Development

 The development of nuclear reactors started in war times in 1942, with development of Chicago Pile 1, the world's first nuclear reactor, built by Nobel Prize winner Enrico Fermi [4].
 During the first years of development, the purpose of a nuclear reactor was based around three objectives: